Sara Bard Field: Later life and poetry

+In 1923 Field moved with Wood to a 30 acre estate named "The Cats" in Los Gatos, California.
+The house was built in 1925 on a 34-acre property, with an entry way featuring a wrought iron gate flanked by two large white cat sculptures, named Leo and Leona.
+The sculptures were made by sculptor Robert Paine, and an image of them is featured on the seal of the town of Los Gatos.

 Field's first collection of poetry, The Pale Woman, was published in 1927.
 She followed the collection with the epic poem Barabbas in 1932.
 Barabbas earned her a gold medal from the Book Club of California.
 Her second collection of poetry, Darkling Plain, was published in 1936.

 Following the death of his wife, Wood married Field in 1938.
 Wood died in 1944 and in 1955, Field moved near her daughter in Berkeley.
 Field died from arteriosclerotic heart disease on June 15, 1974.